Spectral Triples on Thermodynamic Formalism and Dixmier Trace Representations of Gibbs: theory and examples: Introduction

 Connes showed that spectral triples can be used to define a pseudo-metric on the state space of the associated $C^{*}$-algebra.
-The way this pseudo-metric is defined is analogous to the Monge-Kantorovitch metric and some general conditions ensuring that this pseudo-metric is indeed a metric were obtained independently by Pavlovi\'c and Rieffel, see \cite{MR1663810,MR1647515}.
-Kesseb\"ohmer and Samuel \cite{MR3084488} study metric aspects of this theory, following \cite{MR2261610}, but in the context of Gibbs measures.
+The way this pseudo-metric is defined is analogous to the Wasserstein distance (or Monge-Kantorovitch metric) and some general conditions ensuring that this pseudo-metric is indeed a metric were obtained independently by Pavlovi\'c and Rieffel (see \cite{MR1663810,MR1647515}).
+Kesseb\"ohmer and Samuel studied metric aspects of this theory in \cite{MR3084488}, following \cite{MR2261610}, but in the context of Gibbs measures.
 They proved that Connes' pseudo-metric is actually a metric that induces the weak-${*}$-topology on the space of Borel probability measures on certain subshifts of finite type.
 Several other geometric aspects of the spectral triples associated to Gibbs measure of H\"older potentials are studied in \cite{MR3084488}.
 For example, they compute the dimension of their spectral triples, and show that the noncommutative volume constant is given by the inverse of Kolmogorov-Sinai entropy of the Gibbs measure.
-This fact was established by showing that the Gibbs measure associated to a H\"older potential admits a Dixmier trace representation, which is a formula similar to \eqref{eq-trace-representation} without the factor two.
+This fact was established by showing that the Gibbs measure associated to a H\"older potential admits a Dixmier trace representation, which leads to an identity similar to \eqref{eq:noncommutative-integral}, but without the factor two.
+One important ingredient in their proof is the existence of a Haar basis for the $ {L}^2$ space of a Gibbs measure.

-Here we focus on this representation problem for $g$-measures on the symbolic space $\Omega\equiv \mathscr{A}^{\mathbb{N}}$.
-In \cite{MR3084488,MR2990125,MR3485414} this representations are obtained when $\mathscr{A}$ is finite and the Gibbs measures are associated to H\"older potentials.
-In \cite{MR3438329} similar setting is considered and this problem is investigated, for subshifts of finite type on $\mathscr{A}^{\mathbb{Z}}$.